-Between 8.2 to 4.2 ka, terrestrial conditions were generally cool and wet in the PNW and warm and dry in the SW, while marine systems were generally cool (Fig. 2), yet the mid Holocene was a time of transition and variability in terrestrial climate.
-A transition to cooler, wetter conditions during the mid Holocene occurred across several sites in the PNW (Nederbragt and Thurow, 2001; Marlon et al., 2006; Long et al., 2011; Walsh et al., 2017).
-For example, lake sediment records from North-central Washington (Scanlon and Castor Lake) demonstrate the variability in mid Holocene hydroclimate including low lake stand at 7 ka and high lake stand at 5 ka (Steinman et al., 2019).
+Between 8.2 and 4.2 ka, terrestrial conditions were generally cool and wet in the PNW and warm and dry in the SW, while marine systems were generally cool (Fig. 2), yet the Middle Holocene was a time of transition and variability in terrestrial climate.
+A transition to cooler, wetter conditions during the Middle Holocene occurred across several sites in the PNW (Nederbragt and Thurow, 2001; Marlon et al., 2006; Long et al., 1998; Walsh et al., 2017).
+For example, lake sediment records from north-central Washington (Scanlon and Castor Lake) demonstrate the variability in Middle Holocene hydroclimate including low lake stand at 7 ka and high lake stand at 5 ka (Steinman et al., 2019).

 Fire records from the PNW indicate a transition in hydroclimate and vegetation (Fig. 3).
-Fire activity increased on Vancouver Island, in the Oregon coast range, and in the Klamath and Siskiyou mountains through this interval (Brown and Hebda, 2002; Briles et al., 2005; Whitlock et al., 2008; Long et al., 2011).
-In Oregon and the Northern Rocky Mountains, the combination of cooler, wetter conditions increased fuels and hot, dry summers led to more severe and larger fires relative to the early Holocene (Marlon et al., 2006; Whitlock et al., 2008).
+Fire activity increased on Vancouver Island, in the Oregon Coast Range, and in the Klamath and Siskiyou mountains through this interval (Brown and Hebda, 2002; Briles et al., 2005; Whitlock et al., 2008; Long et al., 1998).
+In Oregon and the Northern Rocky Mountains, the combination of cooler, wetter conditions increased fuels and hot, dry summers led to more severe and larger fires relative to the Early Holocene (Marlon et al., 2006; Whitlock et al., 2008).
 In coastal areas, increases in fire activity were linked to increased summer drought over time (Briles et al., 2005; Whitlock et al., 2008).
-Yet, in other nearby regions, fire activity was variable: on Mount Rainier, fire activity increased from 8 to 6.6 ka and decreased from 6.6 to 4 ka (Walsh et al., 2017), in Northern Washington, fire frequency decreased at the start of the mid Holocene with the development of cooler, wetter summers, yet increased again at 4.5 ka (Gavin et al., 2007).
+Yet, in other nearby regions, fire activity was variable: on Mount Rainier, fire activity increased from 8 to 6.6 ka and decreased from 6.6 to 4 ka (Walsh et al., 2017), in northern Washington, fire frequency decreased at the start of the Middle Holocene with the development of cooler, wetter summers, yet increased again at 4.5 ka (Gavin et al., 2007).

-In the mid Holocene, the Sierra Nevada was dry relative to the early and late Holocene (Lindstrom, 1990; Benson et al., 2002; Hallett and Anderson, 2010; MacDonald et al., 2016).
-A northerly shift in the Intertropical Convergence Zone (ITCZ) in the mid Holocene led to reduced winter precipitation (including snowpack), which led to drier summers and increased fire frequency relative to early Holocene (Hallett and Anderson, 2010).
-Previous work investigating paired marine-terrestrial records from the Sierra Nevada (Kirman Lake) and Eastern Tropical Pacific highlight the connection between SST cooling (in the Eastern Tropical Pacific) and increased aridity (MacDonald et al., 2016).
-The marine-terrestrial link driving precipitation patterns was strongest throughout the mid Holocene, particularly from ~ 8 to 3 ka (MacDonald et al., 2016).
-The combination of aridity and increased biomass, led to control of fire by climate in the Sierra Nevada Mountains (Fig. 3) (Hallett and Anderson, 2010).
+In the Middle Holocene, the Sierra Nevada was dry relative to the Early and Late Holocene (Lindstrom, 1990; Benson et al., 2002; Hallett and Anderson, 2010; MacDonald et al., 2016).
+A northerly shift in the Intertropical Convergence Zone (ITCZ) in the Middle Holocene led to reduced winter precipitation (including snowpack), which led to drier summers and increased fire frequency relative to Early Holocene (Hallett and Anderson, 2010).
+Previous work investigating paired marine-terrestrial records from the Sierra Nevada (Kirman Lake) and eastern tropical Pacific highlight the connection between SST cooling (in the eastern tropical Pacific) and increased aridity (MacDonald et al., 2016).
+The marineterrestrial link driving precipitation patterns was strongest throughout the Middle Holocene, particularly from ~ 8 to 3 ka (MacDonald et al., 2016).
+The combination of aridity and increased biomass led to control of fire by climate in the Sierra Nevada mountains (Fig. 3) (Hallett and Anderson, 2010).
 Increased fire activity was synchronous with warming in the Eastern Sierra beginning at 5 ka (Hallett and Anderson, 2010).
-Additionally, high fire frequency in Lake Tahoe Basin in the mid Holocene (peak at 6.5 ka) was synchronous with high fire frequency in Northern California and Oregon and is attributed to warm dry climate in the Lake Tahoe Basin at this time (Beaty and Taylor, 2009).
+Additionally, high fire frequency in Lake Tahoe basin in the Middle Holocene (peak at 6.5 ka) was synchronous with high fire frequency in Northern California and Oregon and is attributed to warm dry climate in the Lake Tahoe basin at this time (Beaty and Taylor, 2009).